Micharzu/StronaM/README.md

 It uses pdf-viewer to display sheets and nxg-audio-player to play the audio of the song.
 Database and storage are utilizing Firebase.

-Upload is handled by the cloud fire storage function in another file.
+Upload is handled by the cloud function in another file.